wp-plugins/woocommerce-dropdown-cart/readme.txt

 == Description ==

-Just place the Widget on your sidebar to display these icons.
+Just place the Widget on your sidebar to display the dropdown cart.

 == Installation ==